heroku/kafka-packaging-scripts/README.md

   extracted from the Kafka build scripts.
 Examples: `2.10.4`, `2.9.1 2.9.2 2.10.4 2.11.5`
 * `REVISION`:  Packages go into yum/apt/... repositories organized by `CONFLUENT_VERSION`.
 If we need to release any updates to packages *with the same version* (cf. `CONFLUENT_VERSION`), the `REVISION` needs to be bumped up so the packages go into the same repositories but are treated as updates to the existing packages.
-For instance, this could be needed in case the initial package we built for kafka-rest v1.0 was broken, and we wanted to release a fixed package (now at revision 2) that otherwise contained the same contents as the initial package.
-  See section *5.6.12 Version* in the
-  [Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-controlfields.html) for further details.
+  For example, this would be needed if you made a mistake during the packaging of CP 1.0.0 and now wanted to publish fixed CP 1.0.0 packages without bumping the CP version to 1.0.1; in this case, `CONFLUENT_VERSION` would stay at `1.0.0` but you would increase `REVISION` from `1` to `2`.
+See section *5.6.12 Version* in the [Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-controlfields.html) for further details.
 * `BRANCH`:  For testing/debugging purposes, setting this will override the branch/tag we merge with for each (non-Kafka) project.
 For example, setting `BRANCH` to `origin/master` will build and test against the latest,